[information coming soon...]

 The CoTP accepted papers that cover any topic relevant to the conference theme, but was especially interested in questions of religion and empire, Christianity and Islam, humanism and universalism, the reunification of the Apostolic Churches, and Scripture and Metaphysics.

-The CoTP is currently in the process of producing a volume of collected essays from this conference.
-It will be published in the Veritas series by SCM Press.
+The CoTP produced a volume which collected essays from this event in the Veritas series by SCM Press, edited by Peter M. Candler, Jr. and Conor Cunningham.

 Conference held 19th and 20th June, 2008